Beto O'Rourke isn't Barack Obama 2.0

 That doesn't mean he won't use the money that is sure to roll in as fast as the semi-conductors on the campaign computers can churn to build a campaign worthy of the prize he's pursuing, but his approach has hardly been the same.

-The fundamentals of O’Rourke’s race are much different, too: Rather than facing just Hillary Clinton and John Edwards as serious competitors in the Democratic primary, O’Rourke is one of a sea of candidates, and, if he wins that scramble, he’ll go up against an incumbent president.
+The fundamentals of O’Rourke’s race are much different, too: Rather than facing just Hillary Clinton and John Edwards as serious competitors in the Democratic primary, as Obama did in 2008, O’Rourke is one of a sea of candidates, and, if he wins that scramble, he’ll go up against an incumbent president.

 There are also differences between the two men on policy.
 Bernie Sanders' supporters have taken issue with the instances in which O'Rourke voted to the political right of most Democrats to, among other things, tweak Obamacare and the Dodd-Frank financial reform law.
-O'Rourke also voted to condemn Obama's administration for transferring Guantanamo Bay detainees without notifying Congress.
+O'Rourke also voted to condemn the Obama administration for transferring Guantánamo Bay detainees without notifying Congress.